SidahmedKhettab/error-analyzer/README.md

 ## 🚀 Installation

+> ⚠️ **Note:**
+> - If you’re on Windows and don’t have experience with Python or development environments, it’s preferable to use the compiled standalone **Windows Installer** available [here](https://github.com/SidahmedKhettab/error-analyzer/releases/latest/download/Error-Analyzer-Setup.exe).
+> - On Linux or macOS, or if you’re an advanced Windows user, follow the steps below to build from source.
+These instructions are intended for users who are comfortable working with code.

 To get Error Analyzer up and running on your local machine, follow these steps:

 1.  **Clone the Repository:**